Types of private student loans

 What a private student loan can be used for

-Private student loans—as well as federal student loans—should be used to pay for your education expenses:
+Private student loans—as well as federal student loans—for college and grad school can be used to pay for your education expenses, which may include:

 - Room and board